Oops! Something went wrong while submitting the form

 Setting up usability and A/B testing procedures;

-Sharing knowledge: blogging and speaking about E-commerce, (Online) Psychology and digital user experience at events.
+Sharing knowledge: blogging and speaking about E-commerce, (Online) Psychology, digital user experience and community building at conferences around the world.

 Online Communities and Events

 My main involvement lies with web-based software applications and the communities involved with it.
 I founded one of the largest local Joomla! communities worldwide and I was a Dutch translation coordinator for the platform for quite some time.
 I also organized the two-day event Joomladays in 2009.

 I switched focus to e-commerce and between 2008 and 2021 focussed on one system in particular: Magento.
 I organized the first worldwide Meet Magento event in 2009, organized 11 events in total and expanded the conference to over 550 yearly participants.
 This makes it one of the biggest Magento events worldwide and the start of a global movement of over 60 events.